About Open Humans

 Open Humans is dedicated to empowering individuals and communities around their personal data, to explore and share for the purposes of education, health, and research.
 We want to help people access and understand their personal data, and to help them do and share things that use that data.

 For communities, we make it easy to choose to share your data with group studies and activities.
 We provide the same features to researchers and citizen scientists alike: all members can adapt and share new data analysis notebooks, as well as create new group activities & tools for data import.

-All of this makes Open Humans a vibrant community.
-People are intrigued by their own data!
-For this reason, there is no single user profile: we are researchers; patients; data scientists; citizen scientists; any and all people who want to learn more about themselves.
-And they have continued to be enthusiastic, motivated, and truly engaged in the work of the organization.
+All of this makes Open Humans a vibrant community: 11441 members have joined, and 52 tools & activities are running on the site.
+There is no single user profile: we are researchers; patients; data scientists; citizen scientists; any and all people who want to learn more about themselves.
+We invite you to meet others in our community Slack chat!

-In a sense, our "team" is enormous – the Open Humans community is filled with amazing members, citizen scientists, and researchers that make science something we can all be part of.
-We're humbled by this!
-Our formal staff is a small team committed to making this community a success.
+In a sense, our "team" is enormous – the Open Humans community is filled with amazing members.
+Our formal staff is a small, full-remote team committed to making this community a success.

 Mad is the Executive Director of the Open Humans Foundation and co-founder of Open Humans.
-Mad is also a Shuttleworth Foundation Fellow, pursuing a vision of open approaches to human health data sharing.
+Mad lives in San Diego, is involved in other open science & data advocacy work, and is a former Shuttleworth Foundation fellow.

 We believe in sharing.
 This website is an open source project, as are as other modules, packages, and code in our technical stack.
 You're welcome to create "issues" in our repository and comment on our code.
 However, please report security issues privately by emailing us at email@example.com.